DevilProMT/Dragon-Miku/README.md

 ## Features
 - DN Table Converter with double type support (v6)
 - Act Converter from v6 to v5
+- PAK extraction support with optional decryption

 ---

 ## Upcoming Features
-- PAK Extractor (with & without encryption)
 - REPAK
 - SKN Converter from v11 to v10